gammasim/simtools/docs/source/guidelines.rst

 =========================================

 CORSIKA and sim_telarray are external tools to simtools.
-Their integration should be minimally coupled with the rest of the packege.
+Their integration should be minimally coupled with the rest of the package.
 The modules that depend directly on these tools should be connected to the rest of the package through interfaces.
 This way, it will be easier to replace these tools in the future.